 This multicultural children's book presents classic Korean fairy tales and other folk stories--providing a delightful look into a rich literary culture.

-The Korean people possess a folklore tradition as colorful and captivating as any in the world, and yet the stories themselves still are not as well-known to Western readers as those from The Brothers Grimm, Mother Goose,
+The Korean people possess a folklore tradition as colorful and captivating as any in the world, and yet the stories themselves are not as widely-known to Western readers as those from The Brothers Grimm, Mother Goose,

 or Hans Christian Andersen.